fuad-bassam/reading-notes/day4/Classes_Stake.md

 ```
  **Hint:-**

-  -  we start `firstName` with `_` and we use `camel case` that way programer use to say that is a privte cant accesses from out  of class.
+  -  we start `firstName` with `_` and we use `camel case` that way programer used to say that is a private cant accesses from out of class.
-  - we use FirstName to reach the privet proparity  _firstName and progrmer use `pascal case` to write it.
+  - we use FirstName to reach the privet properties  _firstName and the programmer uses `pascal case` to write it.
   - `value` is the way that `set` have the data ` ClassName.FirstName = "fuad";` the `value` have **fuad** to but in setter.